sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 warrant, etc.).

 The legislation that DVELP has to comply with includes:
+*  Data Protection Act 1998
 *  General Data Protection Regulation (GDPR)
-*  Data Protection Act 1998

-## 4 Context of the organisation
+## 4 Context of The Organisation

-### Understanding the organization and its context
+### Understanding the Organization and its Context

 DVELP is a software consultancy, building solutions for clients in a number of industries, including retail, health, and financial services.
 We are based from a headquarters in London, and maintain a remote team that operates internationally.

-### Understanding the needs and expectations of interested parties
+### Understanding the Needs and Expectations of Interested Parties

 DVELP’s management team has identified the following stakeholders as being key to the design and maintenance of their information security management system:
-* Our customers (including end-users of the software solutions that are built by DVELP)
 * Company Board
-* Staff
 * Contractors
+* Financial Regulation Authority
 * Information Commissioner's Office
+* Our Clients (including end-users of the software solutions that are built by DVELP)
-* Financial Regulation Authority
+* Staff

 These stakeholders trust us with sensitive and confidential information.
 They need to know that we treat this information with the appropriate level of care